UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 We obtain an RMSPE for the multivariable linear regression model of \${glue:text}`sacr_mult_RMSPE`.
-This prediction error is less than the prediction error for the multivariable KNN regression model, indicating that we should likely choose linear regression for predictions of house sale price on this data set.
+This prediction error is less than the prediction error for the multivariable K-NN regression model, indicating that we should likely choose linear regression for predictions of house sale price on this data set.
 Revisiting the simple linear regression model with only a single predictor from earlier in this chapter, we see that the RMSPE for that model was